ebmarquez/arc-switch/src/SNMPPoll/README.md

 - Uses predefined OID configurations from a JSON file
 - Supports a directory of MIB files for OID resolution
 - Configurable polling interval
-- Outputs structured JSON data
+- Outputs structured JSON data to syslog for integration with monitoring systems

 ## Usage